haxpor/blog/_posts/2018-10-31-integrate-cimgui-with-sdl2-in-c-code.md

 3. glad
 4. Custom

-It depends which one you want to use, just make sure you have its header and source file on your system.
+It depends on which one you want to use, just make sure you have its header and source file on your system.
 In this case, I have `glew` installed, as well as provided `gl3w` alongside the sample project.
 So at compile time, if we want to use `glew` as a loader then specify `-DIMGUI_IMPL_OPENGL_LOADER_GLEW`.
 For `gl3w`, no need to specify anything as implementation source code will default to it when no specific loader is supplied.

 The following code as seen in `imgui_impl_opengl3.h`.